I am ashamed to admit that I am yet to throughly explore – nay simply peruse the land I call home.

 It is not that I find it unappealing.
-It's just that in the grand scheme of things to do and see, Australia has always hovered at the bottom of such lists.
-I won't deny that there is unmistakable beauty to behold and I am blessed with living a certain lifestyle filled with liberations some sadly only dream of.
-It's just that in existing here day in and day out, such beauties are obviously lost to me.
-Which is something which can be said for most of us when it comes to dwelling in such habits for extended periods of time.
+It’s just that in the grand scheme of things to do and see, Australia has always hovered at the bottom of such lists.
+I won’t deny that there is unmistakable beauty to behold and I am blessed with living a certain lifestyle filled with liberations some sadly only dream of.
+It’s just that in existing here day in and day out, such beauties are obviously lost to me.
+Which is something that can be said for most of us when it comes to dwelling in such habits for extended periods of time.
 The magic is seemingly abandoned as the mundane necessities of life become more indispensable.

 We also made stops at popular towns like Lorne and Apollo Bay.
 Again during this time of year these are notorious hotspots for vacationers creating a cacophony of vibrancy and elation.
 However these two towns aren’t generally considered to be “sleepy” with a perpetual atmosphere of calm contrasting against the bustling and teeming of revellers and those seeking equanimity.

-We didn't get a chance to explore the Great Otway National Park, but it is worth noting.
+Sadly we didn’t get a chance to explore the Great Otway National Park, but it is certainly worth noting.
 From the famed lighthouse to the rainforest and waterfalls.
-There's also a good chance of spotting a koala or two.
+There’s also a good chance of spotting a koala or two.
 The drive actually plunges you into its lush embrace of towering eucalyptus trees and coalescing fern trees.
-It's a luminous journey albeit peaceful one.
-There's also a strong probability of losing all cellular reception too.
+It’s a luminous journey albeit peaceful one.
+There’s also a strong probability of losing all cellular reception too.

 After narrowly avoiding car sickness through roads winding through an ancient forest, and when it feels as though you’ve gone too far inland the bay abruptly presents itself to you once again and the Twelve Apostles suddenly ambuscade you with their majesty.

+Twelve Apostles.
 Twelve imposingly imperial limestone colonnades formed through extensive erosion of the land, perched precariously but confidently in the ocean.
 Originally twelve but now down to eight with the collapsed remains of former members visibly apparent.
 These are formations that once accompanied the land, withered away by forceful winds and tumultuous seas.
 Abruptly dislocated from its former mass, giving the illusion of being forced out to sea, only to embrace such tyranny with distinction.

 It is estimated that there’s an erosion rate of two centimetres per year.
 Eventually the remaining eight will each succumb to the imperiousness sea, relentless in its forces.
 However given the endless cycle of disintegration, new pillars will gradually form and replace those lost to the world.
 Beginning with a ledge, Mother Nature expertly abrades away at its core until an archway is formed.
 Not content with such developments she continues forth until the delicate ties to the land are forever fragmented and collected below the surface of the sea.